RahulGarg10/Time-Series-Analysis-1-FE_GWP_1-/README.md

 These methods are widely used in regression and time series diagnostics
 \[Hawkins, 1980\].

-1)Cook's distance.
+- Cook's distance.
 It is a way to measure how much influence a single data point has on a model's estimates.

-2)ARCH-LM Test (Engle's Test).
+- ARCH-LM Test (Engle's Test).
 This test checks whether there's any leftover autocorrelation in the squared residuals after fitting a model.

-3)Normality Tests on Residuals like Jarque-Bera Test or Shapiro-Wilk Test.
+- Normality Tests on Residuals like Jarque-Bera Test or Shapiro-Wilk Test.
 If a model assumes normal errors (like basic GARCH does), but the residuals have fat tails or skewness, that's a sign that outliers are distorting the model fit.